 What are its benefits?

-- helps ensure compliance with legislation – if you are a “level 1 responder” (e.g. emergency services, local government) the Civil Contingencies Act requires you by law to have in place measures to deal with incidents, which also allows these organisations to pass on the requirements to their suppliers
+- helps ensure compliance with legislation – if you are a “level 1 responder” (e.g. emergency services, local government) the Civil Contingencies Act requires you by law to have in place measures to deal with incidents

-- creates potential to lower insurance premiums – whilst insurance is available to a certain extent for specific risks, premiums often take account of how much you have done yourself to limit the risk of any damage you may later claim for.
-By being able to demonstrate you have a sound business continuity management system (e.g. by gaining ISO 22301 accreditation) you may well be able to negotiate lower premiums
+- creates potential to lower insurance premiums – insurance is available to a certain extent for specific risks, but by being able to demonstrate, through ISO 22301 accreditation, that you have a sound business continuity management system you may be able to negotiate lower premiums

 How we can help you implement and maintain it

-Our business continuity management experts can undertake the initial business impact analysis and risk assessment for your organisation and help you to determine an appropriate strategy and response to any potential incidents, followed by – quite crucially – helping you to test and exercise your plans to see if they really work in practice.
-We can also help if you wish to go through the full certification route and achieve ISO 22301.
-We have a wealth of experience in
+Our business continuity management experts can undertake the initial business impact analysis and risk assessment for your organisation and help you to determine an appropriate strategy and response to any potential incidents, followed – quite crucially – by creating bespoke scenarios to help you test and exercise your plans to see if they really work in practice.
+Additionally, we will ensure your business continuity management approaches are fully integrated into your operational and strategic planning processes.

 We can also support you throughout the ISO certification process, training managers and employees and conducting readiness reviews/gap analysis in preparation for certification audits – we only work with certification bodies approved by UKAS or, outside of the UK, members of the International Accreditation Forum (IAF).